hombreperro45/docs/docs/library/mednafen_psx_hw.md

 After that, you can load the foo.cue file in RetroArch with the Beetle PSX HW core.

+!!! warning
-Note that certain PS1 games are multi-track, so their .cue files might be more complicated.
+    Certain PS1 games are multi-track, so their .cue files might be more complicated.

 ## Multiple-disk games